Imperial Valley Transit: YCAT Turquoise Route 10

 This partnership was further broaden when ICTC started to jointly fund with YCIPTA and Quechan YCAT's Blue Route 5 in FY 2016.
 The route, which has been around since June 1, 2012, is a circulator running in a counter clockwise direction connecting Yuma with the Fort Yuma Indian Reservation, Winterhaven, and the Quechan Casino Resort.
 The service further enhances the transportation options Eastern Imperial County residents have at their disposal.

 And since October 20, 2013, Blue Route 5 now makes a stop at the Andrade Port of Entry.
-This is the first time public transit services have ever stop at this destination.
+This is the first time public transit services have ever stopped at this destination.

 Schedule Expansion

 Part of this expansion included an increase in Saturday service beginning August 3, 2013.
 Buses would now run approximately every 90 minutes on Routes 1 & 2.

 Trips to and from Imperial Valley College have also improved in August 2013 from an initial 7 to 11 trips a day on Route 21.
 Again, this alleviated overcrowding and allowed students to arrive to classes on time.

 Further expansion was achieved with headway improvements from 70 to 35 minutes beginning October 1, 2013 on Route 1 during peak hours from 7 a.m. thru 5:30 p.m.
 The immediate results were buses running on time and less passengers being left behind at bus stops.

 On December 18, 2013, the Brawley Gold Line circulator was established in the city of Brawley to better serve its residents and transferring passengers on the main bus routes of the system.
 It serves key destinations, providing greater mobility around the city.

 Additional circulators are planned when funding becomes available with the Garnet Line in Calexico and the Red Line in Imperial.

 Starting January 5, 2014, limited Sunday service was implemented between Calexico and Brawley on Routes 1 & 2 along with IVT Access, the local para transit service of Imperial Valley.
 This is the first time public transportation services has been provided county-wide on Sundays.